daos-stack/daos/docs/admin/stopping-daos.md

   before stopping the whole DAOS system.

 - Ensure that there are no client applications with open pool connections.
-  In paticluar, terminate any user jobs that are using DAOS and terminate any `dfuse` mounts that may still exist.
+  In particular, terminate any user jobs that are using DAOS and terminate any `dfuse` mounts that may still exist.
   If necessary, the `dmg pool evict` command can be used on an admin node to disconnect any active pool connections.